4 Record-Breaking Roller Coasters at Fuji Q Highland in Japan

 • Height: 43m

 Unfortunately, I did not manage to personally try this ride due to the snaking long queue that was estimated to be three hours long.
-FYI, I went on a Tuesday, just a normal run-of-the-mill Tuesday.
+FYI, I went on a Tuesday – a normal run-of-the-mill Tuesday.
 For those planning a trip to the park, do be prepared for long queues!
+However, if you do manage to brave the queue and go on this ride, I salute you!
+Featuring the 2nd steepest drop in the world at 121 degrees, Takabisha is a real nightmare.

-Image credit: calltheambulance
+Image credit: Calltheambulance via Flickr

 Just look at that 121 degree free fall!
 Excuse me while I hyperventilate at a corner.
 As if the drop isn’t scary enough, the ride even halts your carriage at the 90 degree bend for a few seconds before you go down the inverted drop!
-Get this, Instead of using a traditional lift hill, it uses magnetic launch motors to blast its cars from 0 to 100km/h in just 2 seconds!
+Instead of using a traditional lift hill, it uses magnetic launch motors to blast its cars from 0 to 100km/h in just 2 seconds!
 Good luck to all of you who are still dying for the Takabisha challenge – my heart can only take so much.

 Like my friend so aptly put it: “There will never be a ride less scarier than the other.
 Unless it’s a kiddy ride”.
 True, because up to this day, none of us can decide which of the four roller coasters takes the icing on the cake.
 So which is the scariest?
 It’s your call!
 For me, I think I’ve had more than enough thrills to last me a lifetime.

-Getting to Fuji Q Highland
+Plan Your Visit to Fuji Q Highland

-Image credit: Fuji Q Highland
+Image credit: Fuji Q Highland | Official Website

-• Located near the base of Mount Fuji, Fuji Q Highland is about 100 minutes away from Shinjuku station by bus or 2 hours by train.
+• Located near the base of Mount Fuji, Fuji Q Highland is about 1.5 hours from Shinjuku Station by bus or 2 hours by train.
+The park is open year-round, with occasional closures for certain rides.
+Be sure to check the official website’s operating calendar in advance to avoid disappointment!

 About Author